etkayapar/bamRefine/README.md

 ## Installation
 ### Via PyPI

 The easiest way to install `bamrefine` is from PyPI using `pip`.
-However, we recommend installing it inside a python virtual environment as opposed to installing it to your system or user level using your default python installation.
+However, we recommend installing it inside a python virtual environment[^1] as opposed to installing it to your system or user level using your default python installation.

 To do so, first create and activate your virtual environment: